-One common argument against transracial adoption is that parents are not able to adequately equip children of a different race for the culture in which we live.
+One common argument against transracial foster and adoptive placement is that parents are not able to adequately equip children of a different race for the culture in which we live.
 Now, some may try to dismiss this notion as exaggerated or frivolous, but it is extremely important that we consider this perspective seriously.

-People of different races are still treated differently in this country-in all parts of this country.
-We understand that some might read this and firmly believe it's not true, or that it's not true where they live.
-We strongly encourage those who believe this to have a conversation with friends of other races regarding the racism they've experienced.
+People of different races are still treated differently in this country - in all parts of this country.
+We understand that some might read this and firmly believe it's not true or that it's not true where they live.
+We would strongly encourage those who believe this to have a conversation with friends of other races regarding the racism they have experienced.

-At my (Jason) 20-year class reunion, I discussed with an African-American friend a presentation I remembered her giving on the civil rights movement.
-I told her that, years later, I realized how much courage that must have taken for her to talk about that topic in front of an almost-entirely white class.
-Tears filled her eyes as she recounted cruel acts of racism that she experienced at our school, and how lonely it made her feel.
+At my (Jason) 20-year class reunion, I mentioned to an African-American friend a presentation I remember her giving on the civil rights movement.
+I told her that, years later, I realized how much courage it must have taken for her to talk about that topic in front of an almost entirely white class.
+Tears filled her eyes as she recounted cruel acts of racism that she experienced at our school and how lonely it made her feel.
 I had no idea.

-If you decide to have such a conversation, be ready to listen without arguing or dismissing your friends as "over sensitive."
-In fact, the fear of such a response may have kept them from sharing these things with you in the first place.
+If you decide to have such a conversation, be ready to listen without arguing or dismissing your friends as "over-sensitive."
+Fear of such a response may have kept them from sharing these things with you in the first place.